TritonDataCenter/node-manta/docs/buckets-cli.md

 ## Compare take 4 to the aws CLI

-Take 4 and the S3 CLI are very similar (I've elided the less important `info` commands):
+Take 4 and the S3 CLI are very similar, which I don't think is a bad thing.
+(I've elided the less important `info` commands.)

     mbucket mb manta:mybucket                       # 1. create bucket
     mbucket ls                                      # 2. list buckets